BestTimesToVisit.com Logo

 food

 Try the local Tatar cuisine!
 'Echpochmak' (baked meat pies) and 'chak-chak' (a sweet treat made of honey and dough) are must-tries.
-Many restaurants offer both Tatar and Russian dishes, so you have plenty of options to explore.
+Many restaurants offer a 'business lunch' menu during weekdays – it's a great way to sample local dishes at a lower price.

 packing

 Pack layers!
-Kazan's weather can be unpredictable, so having versatile clothing items is essential.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-Don't forget an adapter for your electronics, as Russia uses a different plug type.
+Kazan's weather can be unpredictable, so pack clothing that can be easily layered.
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+Don't forget an adapter for your electronics; Russia uses a different plug type.

 Weather Details